sushrutaproject/eSushruta/about.md

 ## Source

-The text and its transliteration are drawn from the [NIIMH e-Samhita](http://niimh.res.in/ebooks/esushruta/), a project of the National Institute of Indian Medical Heritage (NIIMH), part of the Central Council for Research in Ayurvedic Sciences (CCRAS), Government of India.
+The text and its transliteration was drawn from the [NIIMH e-Samhita](http://niimh.res.in/ebooks/esushruta/), a project of the National Institute of Indian Medical Heritage (NIIMH), part of the Central Council for Research in Ayurvedic Sciences (CCRAS), Government of India.
-This site is a static, IAST-only mirror of that resource's Suśrutasaṃhitā text, restructured for offline reading, searching and hosting.

-## How it was made

-The original site serves its text through a form-driven interface backed by client-side JavaScript, rather than through static, linkable pages.
-Its content was extracted with a headless browser (chapter by chapter, in "full chapter" mode) and converted to this static Jekyll site.
-The extraction was checked chapter by chapter against the number of word-level text nodes actually rendered, to catch silently dropped content, and every footnote reference was verified to have a matching note.
+The NIIHM website is extremely well designed and implemented, and users are recommended to use it.
+The present, simplified derivative is created for long-term preservation, stability, and ease of consultation.

-## Known limitations
+### Known limitations

 - Only the IAST (diacritical) rendering is included here; the original site also offers Devanagari and several other Indic scripts.